A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 Lucid Trading caps each withdrawal at $2,000 per request.
 E8 Futures has no per-request cap.

-Overall, Lucid Trading scores higher (77 vs 72) on our trader-friendliness index.
-Key advantages: faster path to funded, better profit split, fewer trading restrictions, more lenient consistency rules.
+Overall, Lucid Trading scores higher (75 vs 73) on our trader-friendliness index.
+Key advantages: faster path to funded, better profit split, fewer trading restrictions, more lenient inactivity policy, more lenient consistency rules.
 That said, E8 Futures wins on lower starting cost.
 See the full glossary to understand any unfamiliar terms, or explore trading styles to find the best firm for your approach.